Prepare for Spring Bass Fishing!

 Right now it’s almost March in New Hampshire, and soon it will be spring.
 As the water temperatures in the lakes warm up, bass prepare to spawn.
 And their first step is to move to what are known as staging areas.
 These are deeper areas near the shallow flats where they spawn.

-The biggest bass are typically the females, and early spring is one of cheap nba jerseys the best times of the year to hook into one of these fat mammas.
+The biggest bass are typically the females, and early spring is one of the best times of the year to hook into one of these fat mammas.
 As they become more active, they start feeding to prepare for the spawn.
 And one of the first forage foods for the bass is crawfish.
-Some experts believe the crawfish contain nutrients essential for them to cheap mlb jerseys successfully spawn, ceiling so the feeding can be a real frenzy!
+Some experts believe the crawfish contain nutrients essential for them to successfully spawn, so the feeding can be a real frenzy!

 THE JIG / CHUNK COMBO